-Ms. Hart is the Chief Operating Officer and head of Lowey Dannenberg’s securities litigation practice.
+Ms. Hart is President and CEO of Lowey Dannenberg Cohen & Hart, P.C.
 She represents a broad range of clients in complex litigation, with a particular emphasis on securities and antitrust litigation.
 Ms. Hart has earned an AV rating by Martindale-Hubbell, the highest rating a lawyer can obtain, indicating a very high to preeminent legal ability and exceptional ethical standards as established by confidential opinions from members of the Bar.
 Ms. Hart is Chair of the Executive Committee of the New York State Antitrust Committee and a member of the National Association of Public Pension Attorneys.

 In 2013 Ms. Hart, as Lead Counsel, won Judge Colleen McMahon’s approval of a $219 million settlement of Madoff feeder-fund litigation.
 Judge McMahon commended her on the “unprecedented global settlement” and recognized that Ms. Hart “carried the laboring oar.”